 Hover over the three dots under the intent score to see the variables defining Atlassian’s probability to buy your product.

 As you can see, it shows that Atlassian has a moderately high propensity to buy your product due to several factors.
 These include significant budgetary spending on A/B testing ecosystems, and their usage of other products within the same ecosystem, among other indicators.

-> Slintel analyses over 100 billion data points across the internet to evaluate over 60 fact-based ultra-accurate buying intent indicators including technographics, firmographics, psychographics and thematic analysis to arrive at this score.
+Slintel analyzes over 100 billion data points across the internet to evaluate over 60 fact-based ultra-accurate buying intent indicators alongside technographic, firmographic, and psychographic insights to arrive at this score.

-> The quickest, simplest and most insightful fix to spraying and praying?
+The quickest, simplest and most insightful fix to spraying and praying?
 Absolutely!